Buddhism in the World (text)

 1974 CE First Buddhist Liberal Arts College

-Naropa Institute was founded in Boulder, Colorado, as a Buddhist-inspired, but non-sectarian liberal arts college, which aimed to combine contemplative studies with traditional Western scholastic and artistic disciplines.
+Naropa Institute was founded in Boulder, Colorado in 1974 as a Buddhist-inspired but non-sectarian liberal arts college.
+It aimed to combine contemplative studies with traditional Western scholastic and artistic disciplines.
 The accredited college now offers courses at the undergraduate and graduate levels in Buddhist studies, contemplative psychotherapy, environmental studies, poetics, and dance.

 1974 CE Redress for Internment of Japanese Americans

-1975 CE The Fall of Saigon and the Arrival of Vietnamese Refugees
+1975 CE The Fall of Saigon and the Arrival of Refugees

 1976 CE Council of Thai Bhikkhus

-The Council, a nonprofit corporation based in Denver, Colorado, became the leading nationwide network for Thai Buddhism.
+The Council of Thai Bhikkhus, a nonprofit corporation founded in 1976 and based in Denver, Colorado, became the leading nationwide network for Thai Buddhism.

 1976 CE City of 10,000 Buddhas

-Established in Talmage, California, by the Dharma Realm Buddhist Association as the first Chinese Buddhist monastery for both monks and nuns, the City of 10,000 Buddhas consists of sixty buildings, including elementary and secondary schools and a university, on a 237-acre site.
+The City of 10,000 Buddhas was established in 1976 in Talmage, California by the Dharma Realm Buddhist Association as the first Chinese Buddhist monastery for both monks and nuns.
+The City of 10,000 Buddhas consists of sixty buildings, including elementary and secondary schools and a university, on a 237-acre site.

 1976 CE First Rinzai Zen Monastery

-Four years of the “Killing Fields” under the regime of Pol Pot and the Khmer Rouge ended with the invasion of Cambodia by Vietnam.
-Refugees poured across the border into Thailand.
-Between 1979 and 1989, 180,000 Cambodian refugees were relocated in the United States.
+The regime of Pol Pot and the Khmer Rouge ended in 1979 with the Vietnamese invasion of Cambodia.
+Over the following ten years, 180,000 Cambodian refugees were relocated from Thailand to the United States.
 In 1979, the Cambodian Buddhist Society was established in Silver Spring, Maryland, as the first Cambodian Buddhist temple in America.
-The nearly 40,000 Cambodian residents of Long Beach, California, purchased the former headquarters of the Oil, Chemical and Atomic Workers Union and converted the huge building into a temple complex.
+Later in 1987, the nearly 40,000 Cambodian residents of Long Beach, California, purchased the former headquarters of the Oil, Chemical and Atomic Workers Union and converted the huge building into a temple complex.

 1980 CE First Burmese Temple

-Dhammodaya Monastery, the first Burmese Buddhist temple in America, was established in Los Angeles.
+Dhammodaya Monastery, the first Burmese Buddhist temple in America, was established in Los Angeles in 1980.

 1980 CE Buddhist Sangha Council

 The Buddhist Sangha Council of Los Angeles (later of Southern California) was established under the leadership of the Ven.
-Havanpola Ratanasara.
-It was one of the first cross-cultural, inter-Buddhist organizations, bringing together monks and other leaders from the entire range of Buddhist traditions.
+Havanpola Ratanasara in 1980.
+It was one of the first cross-cultural, inter-Buddhist organizations, bringing together monks and other leaders from a wide range of Buddhist traditions.

 1986 CE Buddhist Astronaut on Challenger

 Lt.
-Col. Ellison Onizuka, a Hawaiian-born, Jodo Shinshu Buddhist was killed 73 seconds after take off in the space shuttle Challenger.
+Col. Ellison Onizuka, a Hawaiian-born Jodo Shinshu Buddhist, was killed 73 seconds after takeoff in the space shuttle Challenger in 1986.
 He was the first Asian-American to reach space.

 1987 CE Buddhist Books Gain Wider Audience

-Joseph Goldstein and Jack Kornfield published what became a classic book on vipassana meditation–Seeking the Heart of Wisdom: The Path of Insight Meditation.
-Thich Nhat Hanh, who was residing at Plum Village in France and visiting the United States annually, published Being Peace, a classic treatment of “engaged Buddhism”–Buddhism that is concerned with social and ecological issues.
+In 1987, Joseph Goldstein and Jack Kornfield published what became a classic book on vipassana meditation – Seeking the Heart of Wisdom: The Path of Insight Meditation.
+Thich Nhat Hanh, who was residing at Plum Village in France and visiting the United States annually, also published Being Peace, a classic treatment of “engaged Buddhism” – Buddhism that is concerned with social and ecological issues.

 1991 CE Tibetan Resettlement in the United States

-The National Office of the Tibetan Resettlement Project was established in New York after the United States Congress granted 1,000 special visas for Tibetans, all of them Buddhists.
-Two years later the Tibetan Community Assistance Program, designed to assist Tibetans resettling in the United States, was opened in New York.
-Cluster groups of Tibetan refugees have established their own small temples and have begun to encounter Euro-American practitioners of Tibetan Buddhism.
+The National Office of the Tibetan Resettlement Project was established in New York in 1991 after the U.S. Congress granted 1,000 special visas for Tibetans, all of them Buddhists.
+Two years later, the Tibetan Community Assistance Program opened to assist Tibetans resettling in New York.
+Cluster groups of Tibetan refugees have since established their own small temples and have begun to encounter Euro-American practitioners of Tibetan Buddhism.

 1991 CE Dalai Lama in Madison Square Garden

-For more than a week in October, the Dalai Lama gave the “Path of Compassion” teachings and conferred the Kalachakra Initiation in Madison Square Garden in New York City.
+For more than a week in October in 1991, the Dalai Lama gave the “Path of Compassion” teachings and conferred the Kalachakra Initiation in Madison Square Garden in New York City.

 1993 CE Centennial of the World’s Parliament of Religions

-There were many prominent Buddhist speakers at the Centennial of the Parliament in Chicago, among them Thich Nhat Hanh, Master Seung Sahn, the Ven.
+There were many prominent Buddhist speakers at the 1993 Centennial of the World’s Parliament of Religions in Chicago, among them Thich Nhat Hanh, Master Seung Sahn, the Ven.
 Mahaghosananda, and the Ven.
 Dr. Havanpola Ratanasara.
 The Dalai Lama gave the closing address.
-Buddhist co-sponsors of the event included the American Buddhist Congress, Buddhist Churches of America, Buddhist Council of the Midwest, Buddhist Peace Fellowship, Buddhist Society of Compassionate Wisdom, Chicago Dharmadhatu, Numata Center for Buddhist Translation and Research, Rissho Kosei-kai, Kwan Um School of Zen, Maha Bodhi Society, World Fellowship of Buddhists, Wat Dhammaram, Wat Thai of Washington, D.C., Won Buddhism of America.
+There were myriad Buddhist co-sponsors of the event, including the American Buddhist Congress, Buddhist Churches of America, Buddhist Council of the Midwest, World Fellowship of Buddhists, and Wat Thai of Washington, D.C.

 2006 CE American Monk Named First U.S. Representative to World Buddhist Supreme Conference